UPDATE On 4 August 2021 the Scheme was approved in court.

 In March 2021 Provident Financial Group (PFG) proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers.
 They are the second major lender to seek refuge in a Scheme after the pandemic – Amigo is also proposing one.

 The PFG announcement also said that the FCA has started an investigation into Provident’s affordability assessments and complaint handling since February 2020.

 PFG says it can’t carry on paying refunds to customers winning affordability complaints about Provident Home Credit loans and Satsuma payday loans.
-The Financial Ombudsman (FOS) has been upholding 75% of these complaints against Provident.
+The Financial Ombudsman (FOS) has been upholding 75% of these complaints against Provident;

-- The Practice Statement Letter (PSL) gives an overview of the proposed Scheme, which will limit the refunds PFG has to pay to Provident Home Credit and Satsuma customers payday loan customers.
+The Practice Statement Letter (PSL) gives an overview of the proposed Scheme, which will limit the refunds PFG has to pay to Provident Home Credit and Satsuma customers payday loan customers.
 FOS fees will also be included within the Scheme.

-- Provident’s illustrative case assumes the total redress liabilities in the Scheme would be £500m, so this £50m would mean customers only get 10% of their proper refund.
-I think 10% is a lot too optimistic, see Provident’s Scheme – will customers get less than 2% ?
+Provident is proposing to put aside £50 million to pay cash refunds in the Scheme.
+It says customers may get paid 10% of their proper refund.
+I think 10% is too optimistic, see Provident’s Scheme – will customers get less than 2% ?

 Provident started offering Home Credit, also known as doorstep loans, in 1880.
 It is the dominant lender in this sector of the UK bad credit market.